-Looked after children are one of the most vulnerable groups in society.
+Children in care (CIC), and previously looked after children, are one of the most vulnerable groups in society.
 The majority of looked after children have suffered a disrupted childhood and experienced adverse experiences.
-It is nationally recognised that there is considerable educational underachievement when compared to their peers.
-Looked after children often achieve poor exam success rates in comparison to the general population.
+It is nationally recognised that there is considerable educational under-achievement when compared to their peers.
+CIC and previously looked after children, often achieve poor exam success rates in comparison to the general population.
 Fewer looked after children progress to Higher Education or follow progression pathways that will lead to future economic success and well-being.
 Experimental data from the DfE suggests that previously looked after children are also not achieving in line with their peers.